National Cereals and Produce Board scandals

-The National Cereals and Produce Board scandal was a scandal in Kenya's state-owned entity, NCPB, which is mandated to manage the storage of cereals and agricultural produce in the country and sell of the produce to local consumers and millers.
-The most renown NCPB scandals happened in the late 2000s and while the recent scandals happened in 2024 and 2018, spanning close to a decade.
+The National Cereals and Produce Board scandals were a series of scandals associated with Kenya's state-owned entity NCPB, which is mandated to manage the storage of cereals and agricultural produce in the country and sell of the produce to local consumers and millers.
+The most renowned NCPB scandals happened in the late 2000s and the most recent scandals happened in 2018 and 2024, spanning nearly two decades.

 2000s scandal

 The 2009 scandal revealed that millers existing only on paper were awarded large quantities of maize after thousands of tonnes of maize were imported to supplement the local produce after an acute maize shortage and were to be sold to local millers.
-Genuine millers were sidelined from accessing import quotas with key people in government implicated in the scandal William Ruto was the then Minister for Agriculture.
+Genuine millers were sidelined from accessing import quotas with key people in government implicated in the scandal.
+William Ruto was the then Minister for Agriculture.